hamirmahal/lotr-sdk/README.md

 API_KEY=replace_everything_after_the_equals_sign_with_your_api_key
 ```

-2. You should now be able to run `npm test` to verify this SDK words as intended.
+2. You should now be able to run `npm test` to verify this SDK works as intended.